thisprojects/corona-stats-uk/README.md

+## An Application utilising Highcharts to display the current Corona Virus statistics in the UK.

+The application is hosted here https://www.nathandownes.co.uk/apps/corona_tracker_uk/ - Please be aware it may take a few seconds for the Heroku Postgres instance to respond.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Ths project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts